Cultural Diversity in Service

 This unit focuses on different traditions of giving through world cultures (and religious traditions), looking for similarities that connect us.
 In addition, learners recognize that diversity makes our community stronger.
 Students develop personal mission statements and create visual/audio presentations of "Why I Serve."

-Students read and share information about service and volunteering in different cultures.
-They compare and contrast the work and mission of four famous philanthropists: Cesar Chavez, George Washington Carver, Sunderlal Buhuguna, and Abdul Sattar Edhi.
-They identify the motivations, impact, and attitudes about service, and start to clarify their personal attitudes about service through writing a personal mission statement.
+Learners compare and contrast the work and mission of four famous philanthropists: Cesar Chavez, George Washington Carver, Sunderlal Buhuguna, and Abdul Sattar Edhi.
+They identify the motivations, impact, and attitudes about service, and start to clarify their personal attitudes about service by writing a personal mission statement.